Lucus16/lisp-c-thesis/b/thesis.md

 [ the right balance between static and dynamic: using optional static analysis and making primitives fit well in such analysis ]

-[ macros are confusing, having language primitives available instead is better ]

 [ In order to make all primitives available, the semantics of every part of the language must be clear and simple, so that code that doesn't use safe abstractions can still comply with the conventions relatively easily and thus keep the program safe. ]

 # Identified Issues

+[ TODO: Introduce all concepts and issues in the introduction. ]

 I have identified the following issues with the current state of the art of programming languages: